apereo/cas/cas-server-documentation/integration/Delegate-Authentication.md

 The `Authentication` object has:

-* The attribute `AuthenticationManager.AUTHENTICATION_METHOD_ATTRIBUTE` (authenticationMethod) set to *`org.apereo.cas.support.pac4j.authentication.handler.support.ClientAuthenticationHandler`*
+* The attribute `AuthenticationManager.AUTHENTICATION_METHOD_ATTRIBUTE`
+set to `org.apereo.cas.support.pac4j.authentication.handler.support.ClientAuthenticationHandler`
-* The attribute *`clientName`* set to the type of the provider used during authentication process.
+* The attribute `clientName` set to the type of the provider used during authentication process.

 The `Principal` object of the `Authentication` object has: